MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

                 Margin="50,0,0,0" />
 ```

-4. Open the MainPage.xaml.cs file
+4. Open the MainPage.xaml.cs file.
-5. Find the code marked with the title of this step ("Step 5: Handwriting recognition")
+5. Find the code marked with the title of this step (" Step 5: Support handwriting recognition").
-6. Uncomment the following lines:
+6. Uncomment the following lines.

-- These are the global variables required for this step
+- These are the global variables required for this step.

 ``` csharp
     InkAnalyzer analyzerText = new InkAnalyzer();